tpluscode/tpluscode.github.io/source/_posts/2016-02-17-rest-misconceptions-0.markdown

 ### Code on demand

 The last of the "easy" constraints is a bit of an oddball, because it is the only *optional* constraint.
-It allows the server to extend clients' functionality by serving code to be executable.
+It allows the server to extend clients' functionality by serving code to be executed.
 It is optional, because it is never possible to extend every client.
 For example a server could serve portions of javascript code, by that would only be executed by web browsers.
 Other type of clients wouldn't be able to run that code and thus the constraint cannot be made mandatory.